Total Cost $2,600

 - We offer a loyalty program for members with over 2 years of membership.
-Members with over 2 years of membership receive an extra 1% off renewal (6% total discount), over 4 years of membership an extra 2 % (7% total discount) and over 6 years an additional 3% off (8% total discount).
+Members with over 2 years of membership receive an extra 1% off renewal (6% total discount).
+For those over 4 years of membership, an extra 2 % (7% total discount) and over 6 years an additional 3% off (8% total discount).

 Please email email@example.com or call at 203.838.1110 for more information about our membership program

 Build quality is also very important.
-Bristol has often been compared to Hinckley Yachts, the highest quality US yacht builder, and in many ways Bristol and Hinckley Yachts are similar, even down to the high quality varnished mahogany woodwork and glassed in bulkheads for structural rigidity.
-I have always been impressed with how well Bristol Yachts stand the test of time, and when showing yachts to brokerage customers, one of the brands I often show.
+Bristol has often been compared to Hinckley Yachts, the highest quality US yacht builder.
+In many ways Bristol and Hinckley Yachts are similar, even down to the high quality varnished mahogany woodwork and glassed in bulkheads for structural rigidity.
+I have always been impressed with how well Bristol Yachts stand the test of time.
+When showing yachts to brokerage customers, they are one of the brands I often show.
 A beautiful, high quality interior is also makes spending time on board that much more pleasant.

 Ease of sailing and single-handing are very important.
 Even if you will be sailing with lots of friends, it’s often easier and more pleasurable for all involved if a yacht is easy to single-hand.
 For that reason, as on all our yachts from our 23′ Ensigns and up, we run the reef lines and main halyard to the cockpit and add with a low friction mainsail track system and a Dutchman flaking system (which we manufacture here in Norwalk).
 We also use a roller furling jib, so single-handing is super easy.

-We expect to eventually use electric inboard motors on the boats in this fleet, due to the low maintenance costs and super high reliability.
+We expect to eventually use electric inboard motors on the boats in this fleet.
+This is due to the low maintenance costs and super high reliability.
 Of course, we will continue to use the existing diesel engine for as long as possible.